 More recently, many varieties have been introduced that tout multicolor foliage in yellows, crimsons, and variegated leaf forms.
 These varieties have further added to the appeal of these extremely low-maintenance shrubs.
 The overall habit has also improved, in many cases making smaller, tidier plants that need minimal to no pruning in order to keep a nice shape.
 Do be warned that along with their small, brightly colored leaves, these branches hide many small needle-sharp thorns.
-In some cases, this is a welcome defense as a living wall against deer and other unwanted guests.
+In some cases, this is a welcome defense as a living wall against deer.
 Other times, it can be a hassle, especially when it comes to pruning.

 Barberry Care Must-Knows

 One of the main reasons this shrub has persisted is because it is a tough plant that can take a wide variety of conditions.
-Ideally, barberries prefer to live in full sun—they will perform their best and give the most color in this setting.
+Ideally, barberries prefer to live in full sun; they will perform their best and give the most color in this setting.
 However, they are tough enough that they can even perform well in part sun.
 Well-drained soil is also appreciated, as they don't like to have wet feet.
 In addition, protect your shrubs from winter damage.

 When looking at varieties, make sure to keep an eye on overall size and habit of these shrubs.
 Some of the older varieties can get quite large and may require extra pruning, but that can be prevented by choosing a smaller variety.
 It is also key to note that many varieties can spread by underground runners and may form dense thickets.

 Related: Tree & Shrub Care Guide